John Hardon: McGuire investigation

-During the 1990's, Hardon became involved in the case of Reverend Donald McGuire, a Jesuit priest who was later sent to prison on sexual assault charges.
+During the 1990s, Hardon became involved in the case of Fr Donald McGuire, a Jesuit priest who was later sent to prison on sexual assault charges.
 A prominent priest in San Francisco, McGuire was known for running retreats for wealthy Catholics.
-He had also faced accusations of sexual abuse over the decades.
+He had also faced accusations of sexual abuse over several decades.
 In 1993, the Jesuits removed McGuire from public ministry after they received accusations of him sexually abusing a boy.
 According to Peter Jamison of the San Francisco Weekly, the Jesuits sent Hardon to San Francisco to ask McGuire about the allegations.

 Speaking with Hardon, McGuire admitted sharing a room with the boy during a trip.
 McGuire said he showered with him, asked him for a massage and had pornography in the room.
 However, McGuire denied touching the boy's genitals and watching him masturbate.
-After his interview with McGuire, Hardon sent a report to Reverend Bradley Schaeffer, the local Jesuit provincial.
-In one excerpt, Hardon said:Regarding showering, Fr.
+After his interview with McGuire, Hardon sent a report to Fr Bradley Schaeffer, the local Jesuit provincial.
+In one excerpt, Hardon said:

+Regarding showering, Fr.
 Don said that it was true, but the picture is not one of a lingering sensual experience.
 It was rather the picture of two firemen, responding to an emergency, one of whom was seriously handicapped and in need of support and care from the other...

 Regarding the massages, Fr.
 Don said they were done with attention to modesty and were necessary to relieve spasm at the 4th-5th lumbar disc [above the buttocks] and the right leg, involving the sciatic nerve...
 Regarding pornography Fr.
 Don said that there were Playboy and Penthouse magazines, which he neither got nor threw away...
 I do not believe there was any conscious and deliberate sexual perversity...

 I do believe Fr.
-McGuire was acting on principles which, though objectively defensible, were highly imprudent… He should be prudently allowed to engage in priestly ministry.On February 2, 1994, Mother Teresa, a longtime colleague of McGuire, wrote to Schaeffer, saying that she believed McGuire was innocent of sex abuse allegations.
-In her letter, she said that Hardon "... had established Father's innocence of the allegations against him.
+McGuire was acting on principles which, though objectively defensible, were highly imprudent… He should be prudently allowed to engage in priestly ministry.

+On February 2, 1994, Mother Teresa, a longtime colleague of McGuire, wrote to Schaeffer, saying that she believed McGuire was innocent of sex abuse allegations.
+In her letter, she said that Hardon "had established Father's innocence of the allegations against him.
 Hardon said that McGuire admitted imprudence in his behavior."
 The Jesuits allowed McGuire to resume his ministry.
 After more reports of child abuse, the Jesuits dismissed McGuire from their order in 2007.
 He was convicted of child rape in 2009 and sentenced to 35 years in prison.